-This young nymph was found within 2 feet of the above adult male.
-The pattern on the top surface of the abdomen matches varicornis.
+This young nymph of new species #1 was found within 2 feet of the above adult male.
+The pattern on the top surface of the abdomen matches those in the varicornis group.

-Below are waveforms of three species: Snowy, Alexander's and the male found in Nicaragua on hibiscus.
+Below are waveforms of three species: Snowy, Alexander's and the presumed to be a male O. allardi found in Nicaragua on hibiscus.
 The top waveforms are a series of chirps; the bottom waveforms are the number of pulses in a single chirp.
 One can see the differences in the number of pulses with each chirp for these three species.

-O. fultoni (Snowy tree cricket) waveforms -- Top 10 seconds of chirping; Bottom 3 chirps
+O. fultoni (Snowy tree cricket) waveforms -- Top pair of waveforms show 10 seconds of chirping; Bottom waveforms show 3 chirps.

 O. alexanderi (Alexander's tree cricket ) 14 seconds of chirping then 1 burst/chirp

-This niveus group female was found under a huge Guasimos tree -- she is possibly Oecanthus leptogrammus.
+This Oecanthus leptogrammus female was found on vegetation under a huge Guasimos tree.

 Note the whitish background and black marking on the antennal segment.